Paris Travel Guide: Insider Tips from a Real Parisian

 - Giverny: Visit Claude Monet’s house and gardens, which inspired his famous Water Lilies paintings.

-- Disneyland Paris: Perfect for families or anyone looking to experience a bit of magic outside the city.
+- Disneyland Paris: Perfect for families or anyone looking to experience magic outside the city.

 - Fontainebleau: This beautiful chateau offers a fascinating look into French royal history with fewer crowds than Versailles.